-The case of AgriSI project in the Olifants river catchment, South Africa
+The Case of AgriSI project in the Olifants River Catchment, South Africa

-The Agri-SI (Agricultural Support Initiative) project is one of a set of coordinated projects being implemented by the Association for Water and Rural Development (AWARD) in the Olifants River catchment, under the USAIDfunded RESILIM-O (Resilience in the Limpopo Basin Program Olifants) project.
+The Agri-SI (Agricultural Support Initiative) project is one of a set of coordinated projects being implemented by the Association for Water and Rural Development (AWARD) in the Olifants River catchment, under the USAID-funded RESILIM-O (Resilience in the Limpopo Basin Program -

+Olifants) project.
 RESILIM-O's overall goal is to reduce vulnerability to climate change through building improved transboundary water and biodiversity governance and management of the Olifants Basin.
 It uses science-based strategies that enhance resilience of people and ecosystems through systemic and social learning approaches

-The Agricultural Support Initiative (AgriSI) was initiated as a sub-grant process within the RESILIM-O programme towards the larger end of 2016.
-This initiative works small holder farmers within communities lying in the lower Olifants River basin.
-The project is implemented with Mahlathini jointly Development Foundation and Ukuvuna Harvests.
+The Agricultural Support Initiative (AgriSI) was initiated as a sub-grant process within the larger RESILIM-O programme towards the end of 2016.
+This initiative works with smallholder farmers within communities lying in the lower Olifants River basin.
+The project is implemented jointly with Mahlathini Development Foundation and Ukuvuna Harvests.

-The overall aim of Agri SI is to enhance the resilience of people and ecosystems in selected villages in the middle and lower Olifants River basin, using a systemic social learning approach.
+The Agri SI project works with more than 300 smallholder farmers drawn from Sekhukhune, Capricorn and Mopani districts of the Limpopo province.
+"The overall aim of Agri SI is to enhance the resilience of people and ecosystems in selected villages in the middle and lower Olifants River basin, using a systemic social learning approach."